 14. Training Costs Per Employee

 You can track this metric by dividing the total amount of money spent on employee training by the total number of employees.
-This HR KPI can help you decide whether to invest more money in employee training or not.
+This HR KPI can help you decide whether to invest more money in employee training.
 It can also help you assess the effectiveness of your employee training program and determine whether it is achieving its desired outcome or not.
 If the training cost per employee is too high, but the performance of your employees is not improving, then you need to make some changes.

 15. Diversity Metrics